continued from a previous entry

 - Death Is Bad

 But maybe death isn’t so bad.
 After all, there are undoubtedly fates worse than death.
-An indefinite hell is much worse and more meaningless than oblivion, and I prefer death to relatively short intervals of incarceration, dementia, or pain.
+An indefinite hell is a much worse and more meaningless state than oblivion, and I prefer death to even some relatively short intervals of incarceration, dementia, or pain.

 Nonetheless, death is bad because being dead deprives us of the good things of life.
 If life is on balance a good thing, then we are harmed by being dead even if death is devoid of experience.
-Note too that our aversion to death isn’t motivated exclusively by selfish concerns.
+Note here that our aversion to death isn’t motivated exclusively by selfish concerns.
 We also don’t want others to die because we don’t want their value to be lost.
 In other words, our protestation against death reveals, among other things, our fidelity to the intrinsic value of those we love.

 Some people gainsay our worries about death, arguing that we should care no more about not existing after our deaths than we now do about not having existed before our births.
 But those situations aren’t symmetrical.
-While most of us want to live indefinitely into the future, almost no one wants their lives extended indefinitely into the past.
+While many of us want to live indefinitely into the future, almost no one cares that they weren’t alive in the long-ago past.
 We just care more about the future than the past.
 We just care more about the future.
 We prefer a day’s suffering in the past to an hour’s suffering in the future; we prefer an hour’s pleasure in the future to a day’s pleasure in the past.
 Our past non-existence doesn’t matter to us as much as our future death does.